FizzerUK/CV/README.md

 ***GRADUATE OF THE SANS INSTITUTE GOVERNMENT FUNDED UPSKILL IN CYBERSECURITY PROGRAMME 2022, CURRENTLY EXPLORING OPPORTUNITIES WITHIN THE CYBER SECTOR WITH AN AMBITION TO PROGRESS INTO IR.***

-Selected as 1 of 200 candidates chosen from around 2000 to successfully train and complete the SANS Upskill in to Cyber Programme, funded by the UK Government designed to bridge the sector skills gap.
+Experienced NOC Analyst with a passion for cybersecurity and threat detection.
+Selected from 2000 candidates for the prestigious SANS Upskill in Cyber Programme, funded by the UK Government to bridge the sector skills gap.
+Completed intensive training in SOC skills, Network Threat Hunting, Purple Team Tactics, and Cloud Attacks with John Strand's BHIS Antisyphon Training.

-Achieved GIAC SEC275 (GFACT) and SEC401 (GSEC), GSEC pass mark resulted in joining SANS advisory board.
+Hold GIAC SEC275 (GFACT) and SEC401 (GSEC) certifications, showcasing a strong cybersecurity foundation.
+Invited to the SANS advisory board based on exceptional performance in the GSEC exam.

-Covered many hours of training relating to SOC skills, Network Threat Hunting, Purple Team Tactics and Cloud Attacks with John Strand’s BHIS Antisyphon Training.
-I am an enthusiastic network threat hunter with a focus on C2 and data exfiltration investigation with Zeek.
-Good familiarity with Microsoft XDR having an Azure AD Lab built with Terraform to assist my studies in MS SC200.
-Having extensive experience in the NOC I want to leverage this into a SOC Role, and my previous experience in Business Continuity (BC) / Disaster Recovery (DR) has given me a passion and focus on helping businesses, so I have an ambition to move into Incident Response and Purple Team Threat Hunting.
-Started learning RedTeam AD account comprise via Users/SPN accounts for Golden/Silver Tickets so I can learn how best to defend AD.
+Skilled in Business Continuity (BC) and Disaster Recovery (DR) with a focus on hardware and Bare Metal OS deployments for infrastructure recovery.
+Proficient in incident response, vulnerability management, security monitoring, and threat hunting.

+Seeking a challenging role as a SOC Analyst to apply expertise in incident detection and response, log analysis, network monitoring, and security tool utilization.
+Committed to ongoing professional development and staying current with emerging cybersecurity trends.

 ---